onlabsorg/stilo/README.md

 ### Customization
-Each repository is highly customizable, indeed the repository [environment](env) is the main export of the `.olonv` npm package created upon initialization.
+Each repository is highly customizable, indeed the repository [environment][env] is the main export of the `.olonv` npm package created upon initialization.
 If you speak javascript, you can modify the repo environment at will.